dlpressl/semantic-practice/README.md

 # semantic-practice
-Starter file for more practice with semantic HTML markup activity
+Starter file for more practice with semantic HTML markup activity.